Vonage/vonage-curl-code-snippets/README.md

-# Nexmo cURL Examples
+# Vonage cURL Examples

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

-This repository is a collection of things you can do with [Nexmo's](https://nexmo.com) APIs, all shown with cURL.
+This repository is a collection of things you can do with [Vonage APIs](https://developer.nexmo.com), all shown with cURL.

 ## Pre-requisites